 — Solarwall (@solarwallyork) May 18, 2015

-As i’ve blog about before, our panels are great and are producing more that we consume in electricity terms and even managed in energy terms last year according to our energy provider’s estimates.
+As I’ve blogged about before, our panels are great and are producing more than we consume in electricity terms and even managed in energy terms last year according to our energy provider’s estimates.

 FAQs – Energy monitoring

 I like data.
-Graphs, pretty graphics, and anything that conveys information better that words ever could.
-I was so happy when the guys @openenergymonitor managed to get an updated version of their open source energy monitoring system (EmonPi) to me prior to the event even though it had only just finished kickstartiing.
+Graphs, pretty graphics, and anything that conveys information better than words ever could.
+I was so happy when the guys @openenergymonitor managed to get an updated version of their open-source energy monitoring system (EmonPi) to me prior to the event even though it had only just finished kickstarting.
 I had previously made the system (EmonTx) for ~£100 + (~£50 extras) and made it during an evening in.

 Since building my original system, I’ve become aware of housing groups etc buying sensors systems in excess of £2-3k.
 This is upsetting.
-I use open source humidity and temperature monitors (EmonTH), that cost me ~£30.
-These give me a heads up into how the house is doing in energy terms and whether I need to be worried about damp issues.
+I use open-source humidity and temperature monitors (EmonTH), which cost me ~£30.
+These give me a heads-up into how the house is doing in energy terms and whether I need to be worried about damp issues.

 FAQs – Lifestyle

-There were a lot of questions about lifestyle and about the effort involved in “going green”.
+There were a lot of questions about lifestyle and the effort involved in “going green”.

-Transport was a particular question point as people were interested in how we managed without a car.
-The answer to that is really we have tens of vehicles, including vans, electrics, hybrid and along with the usual set from citycarclub.
-Bicycles are our main transport and we use trains often too.
+Transport was a particular question point as people were interested in how we managed without owning a car.
+The answer to that is really we have tens upon tens of vehicles, including vans, electrics, hybrids and along with the usual set from City Car Club (Now Enterprise Car Club).
+Cycles are our main transport and we use trains and buses often too.

-One biggest messages I tried to get across was that the simplest wins are often through changing little things so that the “green” choice is easier.
+One main message I tried to get across was that the simplest wins are often through changing little things so that the “green” choice is easier.
 I think a good example of this is recycling.
-I have lived places not long ago where throwing the majority of your waste into a hole in the ground is the only option (north Manchester, 2012) and had to make extra effort to not be wasteful.
+I lived in places not long ago where throwing the majority of your waste into a hole in the ground is the only option (north Manchester, 2012) and had to make an extra effort to not be wasteful.
 It shouldn’t be that way.
-For the vast majority of things that come through our homes, it is energetically worth while to recycle (e.g. glass, paper, most plastic, tetrapak… etc ).
-Food waste can be converted to energy or at least food and pretty plants through composting (community composting can exist for the many of us without gardens ) or anaerobic digestion to create energy with an end product of fertiliser.
+For the vast majority of things that come through our homes, it is energetically worthwhile to recycle (e.g. glass, paper, most plastic, tetrapak… etc ).
+Food waste can be converted to energy or at least food and pretty plants through composting (community composting can exist for many of us without gardens ) or anaerobic digestion to create energy with an end product of fertiliser.

 FAQs – Other cheap and big things you did

-A large amount of energy and money saving is possible from cheap tech. e.g.
+A large amount of energy and money saving is possible from cheap tech.
+For instance: